Hector2024/ops-reading-notes/ops-301d14-reading06.md

 ## Resources

 https://www.geeksforgeeks.org/network-address-translation-nat/
-(Used for general undrestanding and quoted in the reading)
+(Used for general understanding and quoted in the reading)